Ecology of the Indian River Lagoon

 - The northern limit of mangrove trees occurs within the lagoon boundaries.

-- The lagoon contains 27 percent of eastern Florida’s coastal salt marshes.
+- The lagoon contains 27% of eastern Florida’s coastal salt marshes.

 - The lagoon is the only place in the world where the Atlantic salt marsh snake is found.